pikdum/thistle_tea/README.md

 # wget https://pomf2.lain.la/f/jxcam7ob.sqlite -O ./db/mangos0.sqlite

 # need a vanilla wow client, this is directory with WoW.exe
-# this is only for generating dbc.sqlite
+# this is only for generating dbc.sqlite + maps
 # also, change server to localhost in realmlist.wtf
 export WOW_DIR="/path/to/vanilla/client"

 # need docker
 ./scripts/generate-dbc-db.sh

+# this takes a very long time
+# probably 30+ minutes
+mix build_maps

 iex -S mix
 # default logins are in application.ex